ongjx16/SmartURL/README.md

 The test cases were made using Jest, and can be found in /backend/src/app.controller.spec.ts

 ## Nest.js backend
 The Get and Post requests are created using the Nest.js framework, and connected to a SQLite database.
-To run, cd backend and follow the instructions on the readme file in /backend.
+To run locally, cd backend and follow the instructions on the readme file in /backend.

 ## React.js frontend
 The frontend interface is created with the React.js framework, featuring a simple input button to input your long url, and subsequently display the shortened url.
 Fetch methods were use to execute POST and GET requests to the backend.
-To run, cd frontend and follow the instructions on the readme file in /frontend.
+To run locally, cd frontend and follow the instructions on the readme file in /frontend.